ctz/ctz.github.com/_posts/2014-04-03-android-keystore-leak.md

 The keystore has the concept of being *uninitialised*, *locked*, or *unlocked*.
 If the device has no device-level lock (like a pattern, pin, or passphrase lockscreen) the keystore is uninitialised.
-Otherwise, the keystore is locked on phone boot, and unlocked when the lockscreen is passed.
+Otherwise, the keystore is locked on device boot, and unlocked when the lockscreen is passed.

 Keys stored on the behalf of apps can be encrypted at rest, but this